cs207team3/cs207-FinalProject/README.md

 The user needs to have **\<phase\>** tag to specify a list of species involved in the reaction.
 The order should also be consistent with the input for concentration when a user calculates the reaction rates.

-The second tab of the .xml file needs to store reaction information wrapped by **\<reactionData\>**.
-Our parser supports multiple reactionData tabs when parsing the .xml file.
+The second tag of the .xml file needs to store reaction information wrapped by **\<reactionData\>**.
+Our parser supports multiple reactionData tags when parsing the .xml file.

 The user also needs to specify reaction temperature.